Dems: Discovery, AT&T merger will hurt diversity, workers - NewsBreak

 Experts have questioned whether this will hurt consumers, who may end up spending more money on streaming services in the long run.

-In a news release, Discovery said the Warner acquisition will increase investment and capability in original content and programming and “create more opportunity for under-represented storytellers,” although the company hasn’t laid out how.
+In a news release, Discovery said the Warner acquisition will increase investment and capability in original content and programing and “create more opportunity for under-represented storytellers,” although the company hasn’t laid out how.

 John T. Stankey, president and CEO of AT&T, addressed the concerns about antitrust violations expressed in the letter during a virtual global conference on Monday, according to a transcript of the call.